We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 RH6 0YR

-Please quote your online application reference number when sending your licence to us, so that we can match your licence to your application.
+Quote your online application reference number when sending your licence to us, so that we can match your licence to your application

-Please note that as long as you have confirmation that you have submitted your renewal application to the CAA, you can continue to exercise the privileges of your licence after you have posted it to us.
+Note that as long as you have confirmation that you have submitted your application to the CAA, you can continue to exercise the privileges of your licence after you have posted it to us until the date of expiry of the licence.

 News from UK Civil Aviation Authority